LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Polygon-Amoy-Testnet-Jobs.md

 ---
-title: Chainlink Oracle Smart Contract Examples (Testnets)
+title: Polygon (MATIC) Amoy Testnet Oracle Addresses
-description: Connect your smart contract to our testnet Chainlink oracles running on ETH Sepolia, Polygon (MATIC) Amoy, Arbitrum, Avalanche Fuji, Base, Binance, Fantom, Optimism, and more.
+description: Connect your smart contract to the internet using our customizable Chainlink oracle data feeds running on the Polygon (MATIC) Amoy testnet network.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Ethereum Sepolia Testnet Data Feeds
+# Polygon Amoy Testnet Data Feeds

-Sepolia is a proof-of-stake testnet, and is the recommended default testnet for application development on Ethereum.
-Testnet ETH is used to pay for transactions on Sepolia.
-Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link).
-Testnet ETH is available from several public [faucets](https://faucetlink.to/sepolia).
+Polygon Amoy is a testnet that approximates the Polygon (MATIC) Mainnet, and uses Ethereum's Sepolia testnet as its Layer 1 protocol.
+Testnet MATIC is used to pay for transactions on Polygon Amoy.
+Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/amoy).
+Testnet MATIC is available at the [Polygon faucet](https://faucet.polygon.technology/).

-The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Ethereum Sepolia network.
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Polygon Amoy network.
 All testnet data feeds are **free to use**, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: